hackforla/accessibility/docs/known-issues-and-solutions/index.md

 ### 3. There is no page for the issue
 (unlikely, but possible)
-- Create a page using the WAVE: Known Accessibility Issue template provided on [Wiki and Issue Templates](../wiki-and-issue-templates/index.md)
+- Create a wiki page using the WAVE: Known Accessibility Issue template provided on [Wiki and Issue Templates](../wiki-and-issue-templates/index.md)
+   - Populate it with the WAVE guidance
+       - See template for link to All current WAVE guidance
-- Populate it with the WAVE guidance (see a finished issue in the index as an example for formatting and content).
+       - See a finished issue in the index as an example for formatting and content.
 - Review the WAVE guidance
-- Solve the problem on the page you are working on
+- Solve the problem on the website page you are working on
-- Update the page with your issue, PR and solution for future developers who encounter this issue
+- Update the wiki page with your issue, PR and solution for future developers who encounter this issue

 ---